sapirnoam/SnkrsBot-IL/readme.md

 This is a CLONED version from the original developer to make this bot work on the Israli website.

-All the credits belongs to the original developer: https://github.com/alexschimpf/Snkrs-Bot Visit his Repo for better understanding about the bot.
+All the credits belongs to the original developer: https://github.com/alexschimpf/Snkrs-Bot Visit his Repo for a better understanding about the bot.

 Quick notes:
 I haven't tested the bot, but my friend did.